-Four facts you need to know: child marriage and HIV
+Four things you need to know: child marriage and HIV

 Here are four important facts you need to know on the links between child marriage and HIV.

 1. Adolescent girls are disproportionately affected by child marriage and HIV

 Every year, 12 million girls are married before the age of 18.
 Although boys are sometimes married off, child marriage is driven by gender inequality and disproportionately affects girls.

 Young women and girls are also disproportionately affected by the spread of HIV.
 Globally, young women and girls are twice as likely to acquire HIV as young men and boys.

 This is all the more worrying because AIDS-related illnesses are teh second leading cause of death among girls aged 15-19 in sub-Saharan Africa and the third most common cause of death among adolescents globally.

 2. Child brides are particularly vulnerable to becoming infected with HIV

 Child brides are particularly vulnerable to HIV.
 This is for a number of reasons:

 - In many contexts, early sexual debut – including that which takes place within child marriages – is associated with increased lifetime risk of HIV infection.